Brooweena, Queensland: History

 The name Brooweena is believed to be an Aboriginal word meaning crab.

 The town was established following the arrival of the Mungar Junction to Monto Branch Railway in 1889.

 Brooweena Post Office opened on 23 December 1889.

-Braemar Provisional School opened on 21 January 1901 and closed on 1 July 1935.
+Braemar Provisional School opened on 21 January 1901.
 It closed in 1922 due to low attendances.
-It reopened in 1924 and closed on 1 July 1935 and the students were transferred to the newly-opened Woocoo State School (which closed in 1961).
+It reopened in 1924 and closed on 1 July 1935 and the students were transferred to the newly opened Woocoo State School (which closed in 1961).
 Braemar is the name of a pastoral property south of Brooweena.

 Brooweena Provisional School opened on 21 March 1904; the first teacher was Eugenie Eveline Hay.
 It was upgraded to a State School in 1909.

 Ballugan Provisional School opened on 12 November 1907.
-On 1 January 1909 it became Ballugan State School.
+On 1 January 1909, it became Ballugan State School.
 It closed in December 1909 but reopened in August 1910.
 It closed permanently on 30 June 1911.

 In 1915, the chambers of the newly established Shire of Woocoo were constructed in the town.
 This small building survives to this day as part of the Early Settlers Museum operated by the Woocoo Historical Society.